Skip to main content

 Types of Aid Available

-Students only need to submit one California Dream Application to apply for multiple financial aid programs.
+Students only need to submit ONE California Dream Application to apply for multiple financial aid programs.

 California College Promise Grant (Fee Waiver)